 A. Dead or dying elm trees can be removed entirely any time of the year.
-Elms should be cut flush with the ground and either burned, buried, or chipped.
-Contact your city, town, or RM office for on-site burning regulations and for the location of the nearest disposal site.
+Elms should be cut flush with the ground or debarked to the soil line, and either burned, or chipped.
+Contact your municipal office for on-site burning regulations and for the location of the nearest disposal site.

 Q. Can I keep elms as firewood?

-A. No. Using elms as firewood, a major factor in spreading Dutch elm disease, is illegal.
+A. No. Storing elm as firewood, a major factor in spreading Dutch elm disease, is illegal.

 Q. What are those "sticky bands" I see wrapped around tree trunks?
 Do they control Dutch elm disease?

 A. They are tanglefoot bands that prevent spring and fall cankerworm wingless female moths from crawling up the tree trunk to lay eggs.
-Cankerworm feeding can cause severe defoliation which stresses and weakens trees.
-Reducing the stress on trees makes them less attractive to elm bark beetles.
+When there is an infestation, cankerworm feeding can cause severe defoliation that stresses and weakens trees.
+Reducing the stress on elm trees makes them less attractive to elm bark beetles.
 Tanglefoot bands may also play an incidental role in trapping a few bark beetles.

-Q. My tree has sap leaking from the trunk and staining the bark.
+Q. My tree has sap leaking from the trunk and staining on the outer bark.
 Is this a sign of Dutch elm disease?

 Q. Can Dutch elm disease be pruned from my elm tree?